To Zion: Legacy

 Several critics have also acknowledged the influence "To Zion" has had on artistry of numerous rappers who achieved mainstream prominence throughout the decades after the song's release.
 Along with some other tracks from The Miseducation of Lauryn Hill, it has been credited with popularizing previously dismissed theological themes in mainstream hip-hop, with Opie noting: "Six years before Kanye would go on to walk with Jesus, Lauryn openly conversed with him on multiple tracks here, weaving various references to the Bible throughout."
 Kathy Iandoli shared those sentiments, writing: "Before Miseducation, the only way you could reference God was through identifying as one under the Nation of Gods and Earths.
 Anything else was taboo or theoretically corny."
 She further elaborated by indicating the impact Hill's religiously themed lyricism has had on rappers such as Lecrae and Chance the Rapper.

 Vada Nobles stated in 2008 that he believed the drum roll on "To Zion" had inspired the aforementioned "Jesus Walks" (2004) by Kanye West.
-West even referenced "To Zion" on his 2007 song "Champion", as evident in the lines: "Lauryn Hill say her heart was in Zion / I wish her heart still was in rhymin' / 'Cause who the kids gon' listen to, huh?".
+West referenced "To Zion" on his 2007 song "Champion", as evident in the lines: "Lauryn Hill say her heart was in Zion / I wish her heart still was in rhymin' / 'Cause who the kids gon' listen to, huh?".
 Furthermore, American rapper J. Cole sampled "To Zion" on his 2013 song "Can I Holla at Ya", while Zion Marley sampled the hook of "To Zion" for his 2025 song "Marching".
 In 2018, English singer Jessie Ware exalted "To Zion" and credited it for artistic guidance, explaining: "The song grows and grows and grows and becomes huge; it's almost overpowering.
 It's about a mother's love, but weirdly I felt like I could relate to it when I was 13 years old.
 It definitely made me think about how you put together a record".